GRAPHIC-More traffic, night lights show China's factories restart as new virus cases drop

 The flu-like epidemic has killed 2,912 people and infected more than 80,000 across the country.

-China transportation ministry data showed an average of 15.8 million passengers returned from their hometowns last week, the third week after the prolonged Lunar New Year break.
+China transportation ministry data showed an average of 15.8 million passengers returned from their hometowns per day last week, the third week after the prolonged Lunar New Year break.

 That brings the total to 295 million people so far tracked by the ministry as having returned to their workplaces since the holiday, according to Reuters calculations based on transportation ministry data.